Grilled Potato Spinach Quesadillas

 - 2-3 cups fresh spinach, or 8-12 oz frozen

-- 1 cup cheddar, freshly grated (omit to keep vegan, or use more if you like lots of cheese!)
+- 1-2 cups cheddar, freshly grated (omit to keep vegan, or use your favorite vegan cheddar)

 - Tortillas, I used a mix of 20 small, taco-sized flour and corn tortillas, but use whatever tortilla size and type you have on hand